-2. Foster an awareness of historical, scientific and social contexts within which social and cultural anthropology has developed
+2. Foster an awareness of historical, scientific and social contexts within which Social and Cultural aAnthropology has developed.

 4. Develop an awareness of relationships between local, regional and global processes and issues.

 External assessment (3 hours) 80%

 Three compulsory questions based on an unseen text, covering aspects drawn from the whole syllabus.
 (20 marks) 30%

 Paper 2 (2 hours)

 Ten questions based on part 2 of the syllabus.
 Students choose two questions to be answered in essay form.
 (44 marks) 50%